jpype-project/jpype/doc/userguide.rst

 memory and neither provided hooks for interacting with an external garbage collector.

-Typically example, Python is creating a bunch a handles to Java memory for a period of time but they are in a structure with a reference loop internal to Python.
+For example, Python is creating a bunch a handles to Java memory for a period of time but they are in a structure with a reference loop internal to Python.
 The structures and handles are small so Python doesn't see an issue, but each of those handles is holding 1M of memory in Java space.
 As the heap